 Hopefully one of the solutions in this article on how to better manage automatic WordPress updates will help you.

-At Verpex, we provide a variety of dedicated WordPress hosting options that can assist you in launching a site for your company or brand that is safe, quick, and successful.
+At Verpex, we provide a variety of dedicated hosting solutions for WordPress that can assist you in launching a site for your company or brand that is safe, quick, and successful.

 Verpex is an excellent option for web hosting if you want to be sure that the website you designed using Wordpress is built on a stable base.
-All of our WordPress hosting plans are built for speed and performance, so your site will run smoothly.
+All of our hosting plans for WordPress are built for speed and performance, so your site will run smoothly.

 Frequently Asked Questions